 The standard advice for resumes should also apply in the respect that individuals are encouraged to think about the font they use and consider the best margin sizes for their document.

 The best investment banking resumes will be only one page long.
 You want to give potential employers all of the essential information without mentioning less important or irrelevant things.

 Most employers don’t have time to work their way through large, extensive resumes and will automatically disregard a resume that is too long.

-In recent years, as well as core knowledge of the financial world, they have begun to value individuals who have knowledge of science and technology and other areas of STEM.
+In recent years, as well as core knowledge of the financial world, it has begun to value individuals who have knowledge of science and technology and other areas of STEM.

-They also prefer individuals who have proven communication skills and knowledge of programs such as Excel.
+It also also prefers individuals who have proven communication skills and knowledge of programs such as Excel.